Explore the Mythic Coast on Cleveleys Seafront, with the artwork trail that follows the story of the Sea Swallow.

 Opposite the buildings of Jubilee Leisure Park, you’ll find the Ogre’s Paddle.

-It’s a huge wooden carving which stands on the upper promenade, facing the sea.
+It’s a huge wooden carving on the upper promenade, facing the sea.
 It’s inscribed with words from the Sea Swallow story book.
+Feel free to sit on it and take a selfie!

-Head north along the promenade (with the sea on your left) and just beyond the Paddle, opposite Jubilee Gardens, is a rock groyne.
-On the north side of the groyne, right at the seaward end, when the tide is out you can see the Ogre himself.
+Head north along the promenade (with the sea on your left).
+Just beyond the Paddle, opposite Jubilee Gardens, is a rock groyne.
+On the north side of the groyne, right at the seaward end, when the tide is out you’ll see the Ogre himself.

-Make sure to take lots of photos – everyone else does – and don’t forget to share yours with us!
+Make sure to take lots of photos – everyone else does.
+Don’t forget to share yours with us!

 Glass-Look Resin Sea Swallows